-An experiential component, also called Directed Study, and most often referred to as an Internship, is a required as part of the PSM in Health Care Genetics Program curriculum.
-Students, in collaboration with the major advisor, will arrange field experiences at sites that provide opportunities to observe and/or participate in research and/or delivery of health care genetic services.
+An experiential component, also called Directed Study and most often referred to as an Internship, is a required as part of the PSM in Health Care Genetics Program curriculum.
+Students, in collaboration with the major advisor, will arrange field experiences at sites that provide opportunities to participate in research and/or delivery of health care genetic services.
 Interactive learning experiences will facilitate interdisciplinary and critical thinking for development of career aspirations.

-Connect and apply academic learning to real-world environments
+- Connect and apply academic learning to real-world environments

-Improve interdisciplinary critical thinking skills
+- Improve interdisciplinary critical thinking skills

-Develop professionalism, communication and team-building skills
+- Develop professionalism, communication and team-building skills

-Identify, assess, and/or address specific issues in health care genetics
+- Identify, assess, and/or address specific issues in health care genetics